miaraygithub/software-dev-group-12-9/README.md

 Users should be able to filter events by time, showing events in a specific time frame or period.
 Users should expand the sidebar to see more event details such as the event description.

-(Time allowing, users should be able to send friend requests to other users, allowing them to view the events their friends have RSVP'd to).
+Users are also able to send and receive friend requests from other users.

 ## Contributors
 Mia Ray, Jessie Hsu, Jules Novoa, Julia Aronow, & Makaela Fauber

 ## Technology Stack
-Front-end: HTML, CSS, and Bootstrap
+Front-end: HTML, CSS, Bootstrap, Handlebars, JS
-Back-end: PostgreSQL, JS, Handlebars
+Back-end: PostgreSQL, Node.js, Express in JS, Handlebars, Mapbox API

 ## Prerequisites